 Do betta fish need a light?
 Yes!
 Betta fish typically need between 8 and 12 hours of light and 12 to 16 hours of darkness each day.
 Make turning your aquarium light on and off a part of your routine after you wake up each day and before you go to sleep each night.

-Keep reading to learn why darkness is just as important as light for Bettas, how big your lighting should be, and why direct sunlight might be a cheaper but less safe option for your scaly charges.
+Keep reading to learn why darkness is just as important as the light for Bettas, how big your lighting should be, and why direct sunlight might be a cheaper but less safe option for your scaly charges.

 Why Do Betta Fish Need Light?

 Light is essential for Bettas for the same reason it is for you and me.
 Appropriate light cycles simulate the natural setting Betta fish call home and promote a healthy sleep schedule.
 Bettas need adequate sleep to remain healthy.
-Like humans, Betta fish are diurnal, meaning they are active when its light out and inactive when its dark.
+Like humans, Betta fish are diurnal, meaning they are active when it’s light out and inactive when it’s dark.
 Forgetting to turn off your aquarium light at night is like you trying to sleep when the sun is up.
 This can lead to a stressed out and over-stimulated fish, and stressed fish are much more susceptible to disease.
 This balance between light and darkness is called a Circadian Rhythm.

 Sunlight vs. Artificial Light In Your Betta Fish Tank

-Though many inexperienced fish hobbyists may assume natural sunlight is the better option for their fish, any fishkeeper with experience will tell you that artificial light is the much healthier option in the long run.
+Though many inexperienced fish hobbyists may assume natural sunlight is the better option for their fish, any fishkeeper with experience will tell you that artificial light is a much healthier option in the long run.